-The Red Bull Illume photo contest is the biggest contest in the action and adventure sports world and possibly one of the biggest photo contests in the world.
-Certainly with the might of Red Bull’s media power this contest gets far more global exposure in mainstream media than any other photography contest, there’s no doubt in my mind about that.
-Since starting to shoot a lot of sports a few years back it was always a dream of mine to be selected as a finalist in this contest because the finalist’s images are taken on a world wide exhibition to many of the major cities around the world.
-The contest takes place every three or four years and last year I decided to submit some images, along with 26,000 other entries!
+The Red Bull Illume photo contest is one of the biggest photo contests in the world and amongst action and adventure sports photographers, nothing tops its prestige.
+With the might of Red Bull’s media power, this contest gets far more global exposure in mainstream media than any other photography contest.
+When I first started to shoot a lot of action sports at the beginning of my career, it was always a dream of mine to be selected as a finalist in this contest because those images are taken on a world tour to be exhibited in several major cities.
+The contest takes place every three or four years and in 2013 I decided to submit some images, along with 26,000 other entrants.

-After the long entry period eventually Red Bull announces a sort of semi-final stage, the top 250 images.
-These top 250 are put together into an incredible hard-back coffee table book which is available in limited quantities HERE.
-One of my entered images had made it through to the top 250……could it make it to the final??
+After the long entry period, eventually Red Bull announces a semi-final stage – the top 250 images.
+These top 250 are put together into an incredible hard-back coffee table book and I was elated to see one of my images included in the book.
+Could it make it to the final?

-I did not end up winning my category, that honor went to surf photographer Zac Noyle, but it still stands out as one of the highlights of my career to be a part of this event and stand amongst such esteemed company.
+I didn’t end up winning my category, that honour went to surf photographer Zac Noyle, but being part of this event in such esteemed company still sands out as one of the highlights of my career.
 The overall win went to an incredible image by German photographer Lorenz Holder.

 Once the crowds cleared out from the unveiling I stayed around to capture this shot of my image in its place on the walk of fame promenade with the incredible view of Hong Kong in the background.